ZakariyeNor/sneakup/README.md

 - **Text & Content**
   - Generated using ChatGPT
+  - Generated UI using  and stitch
-  - Design Ideation: The concept of balanced typography, fonts, colors, sizing, and spacing was developed with the help of ChatGPT ideation and stitch.
+  - Design Ideation: The concept of balanced typography, fonts, colors, sizing, and spacing was developed with the help of ChatGPT ideation.

 ### Acknowledgements